PerryRhodan/TTSDK-Core/README.md

   they are not precise in their timings, and a blocking task will block all subsequent tasks!

-  Implement your tasks that need to be periodically done:
+  Implement your tasks that need to be done periodically:

 ```java
 class Caller extends ThreadTask {